Link

 Appearance

-• An inline text link is always underlined and $blue-700 at rest.
-On hover, the color darkens and the underline persists.
-It appears this way regardless of formatting applied (bold, italic, or monospace) or parent text element (heading, paragraph, list, or code).
+• An inline text link should always be underlined to distinguish it from surrounding text, regardless of formatting applied (bold, italic, or monospace) or parent text element (heading, paragraph, list, or code).

-• As meta links can represent a wide variety of content, their styles can also adapt for each context.
-The attribute all meta links share is an underline only on hover.
-At rest they can be $blue-500, $gray-900, or $gray-700.
-On hover, the color darkens.
-Similar to inline links they appear this way regardless of formatting applied (bold, italic, monospace).
-Because of the available styling, which overlaps with static text, it's critical to ensure that users understand what is linked and what isn't in each context.
+• Meta links represent a wide variety of content and their style adapts for each context.
+Meta links don't have an underline at rest, but are underlined for hover, focus, and active states.
+Similar to inline links, they appear this way regardless of formatting applied (bold, italic, monospace).
+Because of the available styling, which can appear similar to unlinked text, it's critical to ensure that users understand what is linked and what isn't in each context.
 Additionally, similar types of linked meta content should be styled the same throughout the product.

-• A mention link is always $blue-700 and has a background color behind the link at rest; $blue-100 for any user, and $orange-100 for the current user.
+• A mention link has a background color that depends on whether it's for the current user or another user.
 When embedded in body text and on hover the text is underlined.

-• Although a UI or blue meta link has a style similar to a link button, select the correct component based on meaning rather than by appearance alone (see When to use above).
+• Although a UI or meta link can have a style similar to a link button, select the correct component based on meaning rather than by appearance alone.
+See When to use above.

 Behavior